 All these tests are done through a simple blood test.
 You won’t need to do anything to prepare, such as fasting.
 A healthcare professional will take blood from a vein in your arm and send it to a laboratory for analysis.

 If GAD or any of the other autoantibodies are found, it means you most likely have type 1 diabetes.
 If no GAD or other autoantibodies are found, you probably have type 2.

 Type 1 diabetes is the result of an immune system malfunction.
 It starts when your immune system attacks and destroys beta cells in your pancreas.
 These are the cells that produce insulin, a hormone necessary to regulate blood glucose levels.

 In type 2 diabetes, your pancreas may not be producing enough insulin, or your body isn’t using it efficiently.
 Type 2 diabetes starts as insulin resistance.
 The presence of GAD autoantibodies indicates an immune system attack, which points to type 1 diabetes.

 Type 1 diabetes isn’t the only reason someone might have GAD autoantibodies.
 These antibodies are also linked to other conditions, which include:

-- cerebellar ataxia, which is a brain disorder that causes sudden uncoordinated muscle movement
+- cerebellar ataxia, a brain disorder that causes sudden uncoordinated muscle movement

-- stiff person syndrome, which is a neurological condition that causes stiff muscles and muscle spasms
+- stiff person syndrome, a neurological condition that causes stiff muscles and muscle spasms

 - other autoimmune diseases, including rheumatoid arthritis (RA) and thyroid disease

 If you’ve been diagnosed with diabetes and you have GAD autoantibodies, it’s likely that you have type 1 diabetes.

 If you’re being tested for GAD, chances are you’ve had symptoms of diabetes or you’ve been diagnosed with diabetes.

 Diabetes symptoms include: